-Simple classically homemade Pico De Gallo, with fresh tomatoes, cilantro, and red onions is a perfect everyday dip that takes almost no time at all to whip together.
-With only four main ingredients (plus a few fresh herbs and spices) it doesn’t take much to prep this super popular dip.
+Simple, classic homemade Pico De Gallo, with fresh tomatoes, cilantro, and red onions, is a perfect everyday dip that takes almost no time at all to whip together.
+With only four ingredients (plus a few fresh herbs and spices), it doesn’t take much to prep this super popular dip.

-Warning: Double this Pico de Gallo batch because aside from an appetizing dip, salsa fresco is also perfect to serve on flautas, tortillas, tacos, enchiladas, and fish tacos!
+Warning: Double this Pico de Gallo batch because, aside from being an appetizing dip, salsa fresco is also perfect to serve on flautas, tortillas, tacos, enchiladas, and fish tacos!

 Below are the ingredients.
 Please scroll to the bottom of the post for a printer-friendly version of this with full step-by-step instructions.

-- fresh tomatoes – there really are so many tomato types and the goal is to make sure whatever kind of tomato you choose that its ripe.
+- Fresh tomatoes: There really are so many tomato types, and the goal is to make sure whatever kind of tomato you choose is ripe.
 I like my tomatoes slightly firm but not pink.

 - red onion

-- lime – FRESH FRESH FRESH.
-If you want that Mexican restaurant high quality taste, fresh lime matters.
+- lime: – FRESH FRESH FRESH.
+If you want that Mexican restaurant’s high-quality taste, fresh lime matters.

 Homemade Pico De Gallo

 This easy pico de gallo salsa is a perfect homemade way to bring restaurant-quality food right into your kitchen with minor prep.
-In under 10 minutes, you can be munching away to an empty bowl.
-And with fresh tomatoes, diced onions, and a great blend of seasonings, your taste buds will thank you for learning how to make pico de gallo as well.
+In under 10 minutes, you can be munching away on an empty bowl.
+With fresh tomatoes, diced onions, and a great blend of seasonings, your taste buds will thank you for learning how to make pico de gallo as well.

-There are a lot of ways, with varying spices and levels of “heat” to enjoy salsas and Mexican foods in general.
+There are many ways, with varying spices and levels of “heat,” to enjoy salsas and Mexican foods in general.
 This recipe is SIMPLE, classic, and what you would expect.
-When you want to just get down the nitty-gritty of a simple authentic Pico De Gallo, this is it.
+When you want to just get down to the nitty-gritty of a simple, authentic Pico De Gallo, this is it.